Digimon Story: Cyber Sleuth – Hacker's Memory: Sales

 In Japan, Hacker's Memory suffered lower than expected sales.
 According to Media Create sales data, the Vita version sold 24,636 copies in its debut week, with the PlayStation 4 version selling 20,890 copies, becoming the ninth and tenth highest-selling software titles respectively for that period in the region.
 In the UK, Hacker's Memory was the tenth best selling game in the first week of its release.
 Hacker's Memory was the highest selling PS Vita game of 2018 in the US.
 By October 2020, Hacker's Memory and Cyber Sleuth had shipped more than 1.5 million units worldwide combined.
 The Switch port of Complete Edition sold 4,536 copies in its first week in Japan.
-By March 2025, they had sold a combined 2.5 million.
+By March 2025, they had sold a combined 2.5 million, and by May 2026, 3 million.